Low Milk Supply

 It is normal for a baby to first lose weight before gaining.
 It is likely that your baby will regain birth weight by about two weeks.

 can do while breastfeeding that will increase your milk supply.
-But firstly, I want to pinpoint some main reasons for low milk production.
+But firstly, I want to pinpoint some main reasons for low milk production...

 Common Reasons for Low Milk Supply

 * If your baby is not latching on properly, you will not be receiving

-* Overuse of a pacifier.
 Read more on pacifier use if breastfeeding.

 * Use of a nipple shield.
 Using a nipple shield decreases the amount of stimulation to the breast.

-* Insulin dependent diabetes... read more on breastfeeding with diabetes here.
+Read more about breastfeeding with diabetes here.

 * It is assumed that about 1% of women have physiological trouble

 * Obesity is a risk factor for the delayed onset of milk production and low milk supply.

-* When Moms receive intravenous fluid by constant drip, this can lead to edema (swelling from excessive accumulation of watery fluid in cells, tissues, or serous cavities) and setback the onset of milk production.
+* When Moms receive intravenous fluid by constant drip, this can lead to edema (swelling from excessive accumulation of watery fluid in cells, tissues, or serous cavities) and this can setback the onset of milk production.

 * Taking oral contraceptive pills containing oestrogen (a general term for female steroid sex hormones that are secreted by the ovary and responsible for typical female sexual characteristics) can lower your milk supply.
-Read more about contraceptives and breastfeeding here.

 * Smoking can lower your milk supply.